dgolicher/QE_RSource/QEPrimer_Class_7.md

-# Class 7: Chi-squared tests of association}
+# Class 7: Chi-squared tests of association

 **What you must remember before next term**